-Full-time employees are eligible for personal days on a bi-weekly accrual basis at a rate of 0.0385 per hour/3.08 hours per pay period 26 pay periods = 80 hours (10 days) after 30 days of employment.
-Personal leave can be used to handle unforeseen and personal matters, illness, doctor and dentist appointments, legal issues, etc. Personal leave can be used in one-hour increments.
+Full-time employees are eligible for personal days on a bi-weekly accrual basis at a rate of 0.0385 per hour/3.08 hours per pay period \ 26 pay periods = 80 hours (10 days) after 30 days of employment.
+Personal leave can be used to handle unforeseen and personal matters, illness, doctor and dentist appointments, legal issues, etc. Personal leave can be used in half-day and full-day increments only.